Places Visited New Delhi - Agra - Ranthambore - Jaipur - Jodhpur - Narlai - Udaipur - Mumbai Tour Id : IN: 05

 If you are looking for a quiet place in Jodphur head to Jaswant Thada, popularly known as the ‘Taj Mahal of Marwar’.
 This architectural landmark was built in 1899 by Maharaja Sardar Singh of Jodhpur State, in memory of his father, Maharaja Jaswant Singh I. Built from intricately carved marble sheets and boasting some beautiful carved marble lattice work, the impeccable design and architecture is symbolic of the fine craftsmanship of a bygone era.
 Beautiful sculptures, carved gazebos and frescos characterise the cenotaph, with the tiered garden offering superb views across to the fort and over the city.

-Day 10: Jodhpur – Chhatrasagar
+Day 10: Jodhpur – Narlai

-Day 11: In Chhatrasagar
+Day 11: In Rawla Narlai

-Day 12: Chhatrasagar – Udaipur
+Day 12: Narlai – Udaipur

 After breakfast, leave with your private chauffeur driven vehicle to Udaipur (approx 295 Kms/ 7 hours drive) with a stop at the magnificent 15th century Jain temples at Ranakpur.